alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Creating a supplier document

-If you want to create a supplier document you can follow the same process but add “EU Label”, the date you make it and the common name for vegetables
+If you want to create a supplier document you can follow the same process but add “EU Quality”, the date you make it and the common name for vegetables

 If you’re moving a mix of plants that need passports and supplier documents just add “EU Label” to the existing the passport.